Skip to content

 Consider getting an even larger pen if the horses that'll be using the round pen are larger.

-Consider the Training Style
+Consider The Training Style

-It's always a good idea to think about what you want your horse to get out of the round pen sessions, this helps determine an appropriately-sized training venue that might suit that purpose.
+It's always a good idea to think about what you want your horse to get out of the round pen sessions; this helps determine an appropriately-sized training venue that might suit that purpose.

 Does Age Matter?

-Older horses can feel the stress of round pen work in their joints and ligaments, you might want to use a smaller pen and limit their time in training.
+Older horses can feel the stress of round pen work in their joints and ligaments.
+You might want to use a smaller pen and limit their time in training.

 Horse Pens Aren't One-Size-Fits-All